Celebrity Big Brother (British TV series) series 4: Rula Lenska

 Rula Lenska (born Countess Roza-Marie Leopoldyna Lubienska 30 September 1947, St. Neots, Cambridgeshire, England) is an English-born actress of Polish extraction, best known for her television work and marriage to Dennis Waterman.
 The oldest housemate, she was seen as the mother of the house and would often comfort the younger housemates if they were feeling down.
-She was the winner of the box task and had to wear the Pants of Power, by keeping them on over her trousers she was allowed to automatically nominate one housemate for the second eviction, she choose Pete, had she have taken off the pants she would have automatically faced eviction.
+She was the winner of the box task and had to wear the Pants of Power, by keeping them on over her trousers she was allowed to automatically nominate one housemate for the second eviction, she chose Pete, had she taken off the pants she would have automatically faced eviction.
 Her defining moment in the house was her role-play in the task, where she and George Galloway imitated a cat and his owner.
 Despite their friendship, George – along with Preston during their punishment for rule-breaking – nominated Rula on Day 14, it was also broadcast to the entire house.
 Rula was evicted on Day 16 after receiving 50% of the vote.

 In an interview after leaving the house, she expressed her anger at Pete Burns for his unfriendliness towards her and laughed off any suggestion that she fancied George.